ronnygunawan/carbon-lang/docs/project/faq.md

 Carbon's
 [generic programming](https://en.wikipedia.org/wiki/Generic_programming) support
 will handle both templates (matching C++) and checked generics (common in other
-languages: Rust, Swift, Go, Kotlin, Java, and so on).
+languages: Rust, Swift, Go, Kotlin, Java, C#, and so on).

 The key difference between the two is that template arguments can only finish type-checking _during_ instantiation, whereas generics specify an interface with